By David Tomas, on 30 September 2021

 What Is Mobile Marketing?

-Mobile marketing focuses on promoting products and services on mobile devices like smart phones.
+Mobile marketing focuses on promoting products, services and mobile apps on mobile devices like smart phones.

 Its biggest advantage is that it creates a personal channel between the advertiser and the audience, offering lots of options for personalization.